Website Structure Is Just as Important As Content When It Comes To SEO

-While content helps to draw visitors to your site, a good website structure makes them stick around.
+While content helps to draw visitors to your site, a good structure makes them stick around

 Your website needs to have a defined structure in order to catch the eye and appeal to customers.
 A haphazard collection of pages and blog posts isn’t going to cut it when it comes to helping customers navigate their way from one page to another.